brianakl/bootstrapped_model_up_scaling/README.md

 ## Model Architecture

+## Optimal training split
+- TODO:
+    - compare what kind of transfer learning is best
+    - compare transfer training ratio
+    - compare ammount of transfer training
+    - plot the training rates (dev set accuracy)
+        - compare epoch to epoch
+        - compare epoch to epoch for same model size
+        - the transfer learning should show a much sharper learning rate
+        - also compare training loss? why not

 # Steps
 - attempted doubling every col and row
 - adding one hot vectors to each matrix to expand it that way